The Honors Program

 Within the context of the College’s mission, the Honors Program at Cedar Crest presents academically high-achieving women with challenges that go beyond traditional classes and coursework, requiring students to use critical thinking, knowledge, logic, and creativity as they begin to understand how scholars approach problems.
 Through a number of academic and co-curricular activities, the program shapes the women leaders of tomorrow.
 The Honors Program is rooted in the tradition of the liberal arts, providing students with exposure to complex and diverse ideas that will inform and enhance their lives as citizens and professionals.

 Honors Program Requirements

-Honors courses, including HON 353/354, will be graded in the following way: A, A-, B+, B, B-, C+, C, C-, F. Students will be given Honors credit if they attain a grade of B or higher in a given Honors course.
-A grade of B-, C+, C, or C- will result in elective credit, but not Honors credit and therefore will not count toward the fulfillment of the Honors Diploma requirements.
-Honors courses may be repeated, as the content will change with each offering, however, when calculating the student GPA, all grades will be considered independently and will each count towards the cumulative grade point average.
+Honors courses will be graded in the following way: A, A-, B+, B, B-, C+, C, C-, F. Students will be given Honors credit if they attain a grade of B or higher in a given Honors course.
+A grade of B-, C+, C, or C- will result in elective credit, but not Honors credit and therefore will not count toward the fulfillment of the Honors Program requirements.
+Honors courses may be repeated, as the content will change with each offering, however, when calculating the student GPA, all grades will be considered independently and each will count towards the cumulative grade point average.

 Honors Program Student Learning Outcomes

 Students who complete the Honors Program at Cedar Crest College will be able to:

 - Communicate ideas through oral presentations and written works <all courses>